 In October 2021, the FASB issued ASUNo.
 2021-08, Business Combinations ("ASC 805"), Accounting for Contract Assets and Contract Liabilities from Contracts with Customers ("ASU 2021-08").
-Upon the issuance of ASUNo.
-2014-09, Revenue from Contracts with Customers ("ASC 606"), which provides a single comprehensive accounting model on revenue recognition for contracts with customers, stakeholders indicated that there are differing views on whether the concept of a performance obligation introduced by ASC 606 should be used to determine whether a contract liability is recognized in a business combination from revenue contracts.
+Upon the issuance of

+ASU No. 2014-09, Revenue from Contracts with Customers ("ASC 606"), which provides a single comprehensive accounting model on revenue recognition for contracts with customers, stakeholders indicated that there are differing views on whether the concept of a performance obligation introduced by ASC 606 should be used to determine whether a contract liability is recognized in a business combination from revenue contracts.
 Before the adoption date of ASC 606, a liability for deferred revenue was generally recognized in an acquirer's financial statements if it represented a legal obligation.
 The amendments in ASU 2021-08 address how to determine whether a contract liability is recognized by the acquirer in a business combination.
 Additionally, stakeholders raised questions about how to apply ASC 805 to contracts with a customer acquired in a business.
 Under current practice, the timing of payment for a revenue contract may subsequently affect the amount of post-acquisition revenue recognized by the acquirer.
-For example, if two revenue contract swith identical performance obligations are acquired but one contract is paid upfront before the acquisition and the other contract is paid over the contract.
-The amendments in ASU 2021-08 resolve this inconsistency by providing specific guidance on how to recognize and measure acquired contract assets and contract liabilities from revenue contract is a business combination.
+For example, if two revenue contracts with identical performance obligations are acquired but one contract is paid upfront before the acquisition and the other contract is paid over the contract term after the acquisition, the amount of revenue recognized by the acquirer after the business combination likely would differ between the two acquired contracts.
+The amendments in ASU 2021-08 resolve this inconsistency by providing specific guidance on how to recognize and measure acquired contract assets and contract liabilities from revenue contracts in a business combination.
 The new guidance will be effective for the years beginning after December 15, 2022.
 The Company prospectively adopted ASU 2021-08 as of January 1, 2022.